OSInside/kiwi/doc/source/working_with_images/oem_ramdisk_deployment.rst

 .. sidebar:: Abstract

-   This page provides further information for handling oem images built with KIWI and references the following
+   This page provides further information for handling oem images built with {kiwi} and references the following
    articles:

    * :ref:`oem`

-If a machine should run the OS completely in memory without the need for any persistent storage, the approach to deploy the image into a ramdisk serves this purpose.
-KIWI allows to create a bootable ISO image which deploys the image into a ramdisk and activates that image with the following oem type definition:
+If a machine should run the OS completely in memory without the need for any persistent storage, the approach to deploy the image into a ramdisk serves this purpose. {kiwi} allows to create a bootable ISO image which deploys the image into a ramdisk and activates that image with the following oem type definition: